lifewatch/bpnsdata/README.md

 * griddap: RBINS data from the erddap server
     * sea surface
     * wave information
+* wrakken_bank: shipwreck information
+* meetnet_vlaamse_banken (STILL TO IMPLEMENT): read weather data from the buoys of the meetnet vlaamse banken

 For easier running of the classes, there is a main class called SeaDataManager, which allows to run all the desired environmental variables in one line of code.